jeffcarp/talks/talk-notes.md

 3. Lather, rinse, repeat

 - Audience participation
 - If you have a question, please ask it.
 - If you have something helpful to add, please do so.
 - Let's look at this talk as if it were a pair-pair-pair-pair-pair programming session

 - Let's get started
 - Did you hear a cat cafe is coming to SF?
 - We all know herding cats is kind of like... herding cats
 - Let's make a cat cafe management app
 - First, let's lay down this simple HTML page
-- Ask: "If you were to go to a cat cafe, what would you pay for admission?"
-  - Use answer for price

 ### First things first

 - Mad Libs
 - I need:
 - A noun
 - An adjective
 - A percentage
 - A dollar amount

 ```html
 <!doctype html>